 I have experience in the voluntary sector, such as Homestart and Samaritans and have worked with families, children and individuals for over 25 years.

-My initial qualification was in social work and I have worked in frontline settings in social care settings with children in care, post adoption, as well as working in CAMHS, education and in volunteer posts for charities.
+My initial qualification was in social care and I have worked in frontline settings in the social care settings, such as with children in care, post adoption, as well as working in CAMHS, education and in volunteer posts for charities.
 I have extensive knowledge and understanding of the impact of developmental trauma, separation and loss.

 I worked for many years in organisations where expectations and targets are part of everyday life whilst balancing a homelife so can offer some understanding for those who are experiencing similar.

 Below is an example of some of the areas of interest in which I have received training.

 - Attachment in Schools with Louise Bomber

 I continue to train in areas in which I am interested and believe can help me help my clients.